kenxu95/admin-ankommen/docs/contents/articles/012-project-structure/index.md

    ├──tslint.json                * typescript lint config
    ├──typedoc.json               * typescript documentation generator
-   ├──tsconfig.json              * config that webpack uses for typescript ├──typings.json               * our typings manager
+   ├──tsconfig.json              * config that webpack uses for typescript └──package.json               * what npm uses to manage it's dependencies
-   ├──package.json               * what npm uses to manage it's dependencies ├──bower.json                 * DEPRECATED - moving to npm as primary package manager for all dependenties └──.bowerrc                   * DEPRECARD - temporary bower configuration
 ```
-In our template we tried to separate theme layer and presentation layer.
-We believe most of other templates have them combined.
-That's why when you start developing using them, it gets very hard for you to remove things you don't need.
+In our template we tried to separate the theme layer and presentation layer.
+We believe most of other templates
+have them combined.
+That's why when you start developing using them, it gets very hard for you to remove things you
+don't need.